traja-team/traja/docs/source/contributing.rst

 All tests should go into the ``tests`` directory.
 This folder contains many current examples of tests, and we suggest looking to these for inspiration.

-The ``.util`` module has some special ``assert`` functions that make it easier to make statements about whether GeoSeries or GeoDataFrame objects are equivalent.
-The easiest way to verify that your code is correct is to explicitly construct the result you expect, then compare the actual result to the expected correct result, using eg the function ``assert_geoseries_equal``.

 Running the test suite
 ~~~~~~~~~~~~~~~~~~~~~~